Alert & Warning Notifications

 Washington’s five volcanoes (Mt.
 Baker, Glacier Peak, Mt.
 Rainier, Mt.
 St. Helens and Mt.
 Adams) are all active volcanoes, with the potential to erupt again in our lifetimes.
 All five are closely monitored by the USGS Cascades Volcano Observatory (CVO) and additional monitoring equipment is constantly being installed.
 Magma moving up through the crust as a volcano prepares for an eruption is called volcanic unrest and can be detected by USGS CVO’s instruments.
 If they believe this unrest is a sign of a potential eruption, USGS scientists will change the Volcano Alert Level.
 Even though small earthquakes are common at many of our volcanoes, a long history of monitoring these volcanoes shows that this is Normal or background-level activity, not something that indicates an eruption is imminent.

-Washington Emergency Management Division maintains a Facebook Page, a Nextdoor Account and a Twitter Account.
+Washington Emergency Management Division maintains a Facebook Page, a Bluesky Account, a Nextdoor Account and an X Account.
 For local information, consult with local sheriff and county emergency management services.

 - Adams County: website, facebook